wasm-ecosystem/wasm-compiler/docs/implementation_details/Multi-value.md

 The block type is given as a type use, analogous to the type of functions.
 However, the special case of a type use that is syntactically empty or consists of only a single result is not regarded as an abbreviation for an inline function type, but is parsed directly into an optional value type.

 blocks can have the same set of types that functions can have.
 Functions already de-duplicate their types in the "Type" section of a Wasm binary and reference them via index.
-The typeidx or optional value type is encoded directly in the instruction:
+The typeIdx or optional value type is encoded directly in the instruction:

 ```
 blocktype ::=   0x40            => [] -> []